Lifestyle

 New York state and its municipalities do present a higher than usual tax burden, so a good retirement plan is essential to maximize your funds if you retire here.

+Is New York a good place to live for retirees?
 When you’re looking for the perfect spot in which to spend your well-earned retirement years, does New York come to mind?
 It probably should!
 This state is far more than its most well-known city, boasting a wide variety of appealing rural and urban areas.
 Enjoy everything from quaint, small villages such as Rhinebeck to bustling, diverse college cities like Syracuse.

 With that kind of diversity, you’re sure to find something appealing about New York.
 But which city is the right choice for you?
 It depends on what you’re looking for, and how important each consideration is to your lifestyle and budget.
 New York real estate can be a pricey proposition, even outside of Manhattan, and the tax rate can likewise be a deterrent.
-However, from Buffalo to Binghamton and all points in between, it pays to consider these ten cities to find the perfect fit for you.

 Ithaca